yassine-rd/fish-detector/README.md

 ## 🤖 Model training

-The training part of this project has been done separately using Jupyter notebook.
+The training part of this project has been done separately using the [Darknet](https://pjreddie.com/darknet/) framework.

 > TODO: jupyter notebook for model training